Ram11Coder/Java-interview-questions/Core Java/Java FAQ/README.md

 JVM calls the GC thread unnecessarily because it reduces the performance JVM calls GC thrad only heap memory occupied heaviliy

+### 74. What is serialization?
+It is converting object state into persistent state
+We usually store the data permanently go with file system r db

+Using Object stream to convert object into serialization file (Binary data with extension .ser)
+ex: ObjectOutputStream using

+Which call u want to serialize must implement serializable interface

+### 75.What is transient modifier?
+If you make variable as transient then it will not participate on serialization process When we try serialize it will get default value like 0

+### 76. What is de-serialization ?
+Converting persistent state into object state
+ex: ObjectInputStream

+### 77. WHat is the process of serialization in Has-A relation?

+If One class dependends another class in a Has-a relationship then both class should implements serializable OtherWise get NotSerializableException